twnlink/LinuxED/README.md

 # LinuxED
-Installer for EnhancedDiscord that works on Linux.
-The one provided by EnhancedDiscord does not work on Linux, and I was bored when making this.
+LinuxED is an alternative installer for EnhancedDiscord that works on Linux.
 This project is not affiliated with Discord, or EnhancedDiscord in any way.
-I made this out of boredom and to see how good of something I could make in Python, so please note that I am still learning and that this is poorly coded, and I'm aware of how messy, inconsistent, and idiotic this script looks.
+I made this while learning Python and I'm aware of how messy, inconsistent, and poorly coded this script looks.
 # Operating systems supported
 LinuxED supports most major distributions of Linux, MacOS, and even Windows.
 It also supports all versions of Discord (PTB, Stable, Canary, etc.)